trustin/os-maven-plugin/README.md

 </project>
 ```

-### Custom classifiers for OS variants
+### Custom classifiers for Linux variants

-If you need to customize your deployment based on a variant of an OS, you can check the existence of `${os.detected.like.<variant>}`.
+If you need to customize your deployment based on a variant of Linux, you can check the existence of `${os.detected.like.<variant>}`.

 The snippet below deploys an artifact with a different classifier if on an OS that is like `debian`.